Corporation tax keeps public finances on target in April

 Non-voted expenditure was just over €4 billion, which was up nearly 3 per cent or €115 million on last year.

-“This increase remains mainly driven by a greater EU contribution due to both Ireland’s increased share of EU obligations and the timing of funds called up by the Commission,” the department said.
+The increase remains mainly driven by a greater EU contribution due to both Ireland’s increased share of EU obligations and the timing of funds called up by the Commission, the department said.

+“While April is a non-month for VAT, the repayments have contributed to a shortfall against target VAT receipts, year to date, of almost €200 million,” Peter Vale, tax partner at Grant Thornton Ireland, said.

+“Income tax figures remain mixed.
+There was a dip in the expected returns in February, which still hasn’t been clawed back,” he said.